-This is a cyclone dust collector that collects the dust around your shop and makes sure to purify the air around it as well.
-It has the high-end efficiency and effectiveness of a two-stage cyclone system, then again it was designed with portability in mind which matches that of a single-stage cyclone system.
-Simply put with this Shopfox W1869 3 HP Portable Cyclone Dust Collector you are getting stronger and better in a portable size that is easier to manage.
+This is a cyclone dust collector that cleans and purifies the air around.
+It has the high-end efficiency and effectiveness of a two-stage cyclone system.
+Then again, it was designed with portability in mind, which matches a single-stage cyclone system.
+Put with this Shopfox W1869 3 HP Portable Cyclone Dust Collector.
+You are getting stronger and better in a portable size that is easier to manage.

 - Comes with a remote control

-- Allows for collection of larger wood chips
+- Allows for the collection of larger wood chips

 - Dust collection makes it easier for disposal